News

 Suggestions

 For the USN to higher implement these ways, the Workplace of Naval Analysis (ONR) ought to sponsor research to discover the optimum integration of penetrating and riskworthy USVs and UUVs into the DMO idea, specializing in their roles in ISR, EW, and offensive operations.
-These research ought to particularly examine the best USV/UUV platforms and payloads for particular missions, command and management architectures for coordinating drone swarms, USV/UUV facilitation of distributed killchains, ways for using drone swarms in littoral environments, and countermeasures towards adversary drone threats.
+These research ought to particularly examine the best USV/UUV platforms and payloads for particular missions, command and management architectures for coordinating drone swarms, USV/UUV facilitation of distributed killchains, ways for using drone swarms in littoral environments, and countermeasures in opposition to adversary drone threats.

 Conclusion

 LtCol James Jackson is a profession logistician within the U.S. Marines.
-He’s a graduate of the Maritime Superior Warfighting College and is at present an Operational Planner at Marine Corps Forces Our on-line world Command.
+He’s a graduate of the Maritime Superior Warfighting Faculty and is at present an Operational Planner at Marine Corps Forces Our on-line world Command.

 References

-[1] “Normal Missile-6 (SM-6),” Missile Risk, Middle for Strategic and Worldwide Research, accessed April 7, 2023,
+[1] “Customary Missile-6 (SM-6),” Missile Risk, Heart for Strategic and Worldwide Research, accessed April 7, 2023,

 [2] Benefit at Sea: Prevailing with Built-in All-Area Naval Energy, U.S. Division of Protection, pg.
 25, December 2020,